mlan/docker-asterisk/ROADMAP.md

 ## Autoban

 - Write shell utility to add/delete IPs from `nft` state.
 Use shell utility name `autoban` and rename service to `autoband.php`.
-- Sanitise conf settings.
+- Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.

 ## Websms

-- Sanitise conf settings.
+- Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.

+##Asterisk modules

+check what modules are needed and avoid loading others.
+This will help get rid of error messages during startup.